sotrh/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

 Elapsed (Threaded): 199.645027ms
 ```

-We're not loading that many resources, so the speed up is minimal.
+We're not loading that many resources, so the speedup is minimal.
 We'll be doing more stuff with threading, but this is a good introduction.

 <WasmExample example="tutorial12_camera"></WasmExample>